As Long as You Love Me (Justin Bieber song): Music video

-As part of promotion for "As Long As You Love Me", a music video, which was filmed in early July 2012, was released.
-Prior to the release of the video, Bieber revealed that a minute-long clip of the video was due to be broadcast following an episode of The Voice; however, much to the displeasure of Bieber and his fans, the clip wasn't shown.
+As part of promotion for "As Long As You Love Me," a music video, which was filmed in early July 2012, was released.
+Prior to the release of the video, Bieber revealed that a minute-long clip of the video was due to be broadcast following an episode of America's Got Talent; however, much to the displeasure of Bieber and his fans, the clip wasn't shown.
 NBC later revealed that technical difficulties prevented the clip from being aired.
-The full video was later premiered on Bieber's official YouTube page on July 12, 2012.
-Bieber very rarely referred to the video as a "music video", but rather as a "short film".
-Directed by Anthony Mandler, cinematography by David Devlin, and edited by Jacquelyn London the video was Bieber's longest music video at five minutes and fifty-two seconds, before being surpassed by "Confident" at six minutes and six seconds.
+The full video was later premiered on Bieber's official YouTube page on August 1, 2012.
+Bieber very rarely referred to the video as a "music video," but rather as a "short film."
+Directed by Anthony Mandler, cinematography by David Devlin, and edited by Jacquelyn London, the video was Bieber's longest music video at five minutes and fifty-two seconds, before being surpassed by "Confident" at six minutes and six seconds.
 It featured guest appearances by Michael Madsen and Big Sean, the latter of which performs the rapping on the track.
 The video was filmed in Los Angeles, California.
 The actress in the music video is Chanel Celaya.